gmr9387/valtara-nucleus/README.md

 Code
 src/nucleus/constitution.ts
-This file is the “brain” of Nucleus.
+This file is the brain of Nucleus.

-Core Concepts
+3. Core Concepts
-Constitutional Contracts
+3.1 Constitutional Contracts
-Every workflow step is treated as a constitutional event:
+Every workflow step becomes a constitutional event:

 opportunity